Xic Graphical Editor

 Any of these file types can be read by Xic (Xic automatically determines the file type) or be converted, perhaps with windowing, scaling, or flattening, to another of the file types.
 Data input in a given format will remain in that format when written, unless explicitly converted.
 Xic also has the unique ability to generate its own technology database on-the-fly while reading any format input file.
 Any GDSII file (for example) can therefore be read into Xic without prior knowledge about what the file contains.

-Xic includes a powerful script execution facility.
-A C-like scripting language is provided for implementing user-defined commands.
+Xic includes a powerful C-like native scripting language for implementing user-defined commands and parameterized cells.
 Xic allows users to write custom commands which appear as buttons in the "User" menu.
-These commands utilize a straightforward but powerful scripting language with a rich library of primitives for controlling the operation of Xic, producing geometrical manipulations or providing analysis, and other operations.
+These commands can utilize a rich library of primitives for controlling the operation of Xic, producing geometrical manipulations or providing analysis, and other operations.
 A debugging window is provided that allows single stepping through scripts, breakpoint setting, editing, and other functions.
-An interface to the popular Tcl/Tck language is provided.
-Xic can execute Tcl/Tk scripts, and the native script functions are available from within Tck/Tk.
-Native scripts are just-in-time compiled, and a function is compiled only once while it remains in memory, so that execution is highly efficient.
-Graphics can be exported to foreign X-windows, thus it is possible to create custom graphical interfaces to Xic using Tk.

 Attention OEMs!